Skip to main content

 1. Wavelength.
 You want specific bands.
 Around 660nm (red) targets surface tissue like skin.
 Around 850nm (near-infrared, invisible to the eye) reaches deeper tissue like muscle and joints.

 2. Power density (irradiance).
-The device should deliver more than 50 mW/cm² (a measure of how much light energy hits each square centimeter of skin) so the photons actually reach the tissue you care about.
+The device should deliver more than 50 mW/cm² (a measure of how much light energy hits each square centimeter of skin) so the photons reach the tissue you care about.

 At Fishtown Medicine, we point patients toward medical-grade devices (such as Joovv or PlatinumLED) that publish verified output numbers.